 But it starts with the federal government.
 The Centers for Disease Control and Prevention decides how many doses of the vaccine each state gets.
 Then the state takes that allotment and divvies it up.
 The Texas Department of State Health Services tells providers – mostly hospitals, pharmacies and doctors’ offices, at this point – how many doses they’ll get.
 The federal government then ships the vaccine directly to those providers.
 The providers distribute the vaccine according to priorities set by the state.

 First, there's what’s called the phase 1A group: health care workers, first responders and residents at long-term care facilities and their caregivers.
 They’re the top priority since they’re most at risk, and we need health care workers to take care of sick people.

-Last week, the state said providers could also start vaccinating the phase 1B group.
+The state said providers could also start vaccinating the phase 1B group.
 These are people who are over 65 or who have certain underlying health conditions.
 That’s millions more people.
-A lot of those folks have had trouble getting access to the vaccine, mostly because we’re still not done with phase 1A.
-There’s also just not a lot of doses out there at this point.
-Supplies have been delayed and manufacturing is still ramping up.
+An exhaustive list of who falls under 1B is not available, but some qualifying conditions include:

 There is definitely not enough vaccine right now to get everyone in phase 1A and 1B a shot; that will take weeks or months.